DuroMax vs Westinghouse

 Westinghouse

 Westinghouse has a clear lead in our scoring dataset, with DuroMax close behind.
-The edge comes mainly from better value scoring and higher reliability-tier positioning.
-Choose Westinghouse if value-per-dollar is your main priority.
+The edge comes mainly from higher reliability-tier positioning and better value scoring.
+Choose Westinghouse if brand-level reliability confidence matters most.
 Choose DuroMax if you are optimizing for a specific model match, budget, or feature mix.

 Expert Analysis

-DuroMax and Westinghouse are two widely recognized names in the portable and home generator market, but the data reveals meaningful differences between them.
-Westinghouse earns a higher average overall score of 7.0 compared to DuroMax's 6.2, and it holds a decisive edge in reliability with a Tier A rating (95 out of 100) versus DuroMax's Tier B (70 out of 100).
-Westinghouse also offers a significantly larger catalog of 54 published models compared to DuroMax's 31, giving buyers more options across wattage classes and use cases.
+Westinghouse and DuroMax are two popular generator brands that cater to a broad range of portable and home backup power needs, but the data reveals meaningful differences between them.
+Westinghouse earns the overall edge with an average score of 7.0 compared to DuroMax's 6.2, and it holds a decisive advantage in reliability with a Tier A rating (95 out of 100) versus DuroMax's Tier B (70 out of 100).
+Westinghouse also offers a significantly larger catalog of 54 published models compared to DuroMax's 31, giving buyers more options across wattage classes and fuel types.

 Key Differences